 A study of Baptist principles and history with special attention to Baptists in England, the Southern part of the United States and Texas.
-Fall, odd years.
+Spring, even years.

 Prerequisite: BIB 1303 and 1304 or consent of instructor.
-Three semester hours

 PRACTICAL THEOLOGY 4300.
 CHRISTIAN DOCTRINES.